-3. An individualized specialization of 12-15 hours.
-The specialization may be in a geographical region (e.g., Europe), an international topic (e.g., environment and sustainable development), a professional field (e.g., public administration) or a technical specialty (e.g., agriculture).
-The specialization may include an appropriate research methodology course, if recommended by the student's faculty advisory;

-- 4. Capstone seminar (three hours); - 5.
+- 3. An individualized specialization of 12-15 hours is also required.
+The specialization may be in a geographical region (e.g., Latin America, South Asia), an international topic (e.g., security, environment, sustainable development), a professional field (e.g., business, public administration, non-profit management), or a technical specialty (e.g., agriculture, information technology).
+The specialization may include an appropriate research methodology course, if recommended by the student's faculty advisory; - 4.
+Capstone seminar (three hours) and oral presentation of work to faculty and peers; - 5.
 A significant foreign work or study experience of at least 12 weeks; - 6.
-Reading/listening/speaking competency in a foreign language; - 7.
-A comprehensive oral examination.
+Reading/listening/speaking competency in a foreign language;